 7. Tenshotai/Seal Script

-The oldest hanko style so far, Tenshotai is the style that uses the original Kanji.
+It is the oldest among the other styles.
+Tenshotai uses the original Kanji.
 You can see this text style mostly from Japanese yen bills.
 Because of these famous impressions, office workers and companies use this font style.
 But you can still choose this one for souvenirs.

-Hanko is not difficult to find as there are several Hanko shops or hankoya scattered everywhere in Japan.
-These include vintage Hanko shops wherein you can request personalized Hanko stamps.
-Apart from the discounted chain stores like Don Quijote and 100 Yen Stores that offer numerous cheap Hanko, our list of recommended shops/hankoya features both mortar stores and online stores in Japan.
+Hanko is not difficult to find as there are several shops or Hankoya scattered everywhere in Japan.
+These include vintage Hanko shops wherein you can request personalized ones.
+Apart from the discounted chain stores like Don Quijote and 100 Yen Stores that offer numerous affordable personalized seals, our list of recommended shops/Hankoya features both mortar stores and online stores in Japan.

 Shinimonogurui Stamp Shop | 邪悪なハンコ屋 しにものぐるい